What Is the Galveston Diet? Pros & Cons, Plus What You Can Eat

 What Can You Eat?

 The Galveston Diet prioritizes anti-inflammatory whole foods, including lean proteins, fruits, vegetables, legumes, whole grains, healthy fats, and full-fat dairy.
 (The Salmon with Roasted Red Pepper Quinoa Salad, pictured above, would be a good dinner choice.)
-Processed foods with added sugar, artificial ingredients, colors, flavors, and high fructose corn syrup are discouraged, along with processed meats containing nitrates/nitrites, fried foods, inflammatory oils like canola or vegetable oil and refined flours and grains, as these have been shown to cause inflammation in the body (here are the best foods to help fight inflammation).
+Processed foods with added sugar, artificial ingredients, colors, flavors, and high fructose corn syrup are discouraged, along with processed meats containing nitrates/nitrites, fried foods, inflammatory oils like canola or vegetable oil and refined flours and grains, as these have been shown to cause inflammation in the body.

 Most processed foods, including fried foods